 Our Irving criminal defense attorneys also have crucial knowledge of the court where your case will be heard.
 While, in theory, federal laws are applied the same across the country, in reality, individual judges these decisions.
 We know the judges who will hear your case, what arguments are most likely to be successful, and how to position your case for success.
 Along those lines, we also have intimate knowledge of the North Texas U.S. Attorneys who will be prosecuting your case.
 In fact, our lawyers may have previously worked alongside these prosecutors at the U.S. Attorney’s Office.
 When you bring Oberheiden, P.C. onto your defense team, you are getting more than a skilled legal advocate; you also obtain a strategic ally who has a deep understanding of your case and the landscape in which it arises.

 Many Irving federal criminal defense lawyers claim to have experience; however, what exactly are they experienced in?
 This is a critical question because not all experience is created equal.
 At Oberheiden, P.C., our experience is specific to your case:

 - We have handled over 1,000 grand jury cases

-- We have more than 500 federal criminal trials
+- We have many federal criminal trials

 Few, if any, federal criminal defense law firms in Dallas County have this level of experience.